froemken/ext-kickstarter/Documentation/Faq.rst

         after rewriting a PHP file.
-        Extension Kickstarter does not have any kind of configuration file where you can define what have to be overwritten or not like done in EXT:extension_builder.
+        Extension Kickstarter does not have any kind of configuration file where you can define what have to be overwritten or not like done in :t3ext:`extension_builder`.
 I prefer to backup your extension before you start modifying it with extension kickstarter.